 Do you need someone to sit down and talk you through an issue?
 Do you want a variety of feedback on an idea and the approach you think you want to take?
 Do you need someone to share their experience with a particular problem?
 Do you need someone to hold you accountable for some goals you set?
 All of the above?

-3. Who in your network can help you or where can you find someone?
+3. Reflect on who in your network can help you find someone.

 Once you know the problem and the style of mentorship you need, you can decide if you already have someone who can help you, or if you need to focus on an outside person/group.